lcanoi/my-webpage/content/en/project/training-platform-ternium/index.md

 ---

 ## Overview
 I was tasked to create a digital platform that allows Ternium employees to train in various areas of the industry through gamification (thus developing a video game being essential).
-Moreover, this plataform had to be connected to a website where users could access the game to learn a specific topic, and where admins could administrate the users and the games and get usefull information from data created by the game.
+Moreover, this platform had to be connected to a website where users could access the game to learn a specific topic, and where admins could administrate the users and the games and get useful information from data created by the game.

 For this project I worked in a team of 5 Computer Science students.